The 13 Best Trap Exercises & Workouts For Men

 • Rest: 60 seconds

 Benefits: Good technique is critical to avoid injury, meaning you should never curve or hump your spine when trying to lift a deadlift!
-Your back must stay straight, and your shoulders dropped.
+Your back must stay straight, and your shoulders must drop.
 You’re not raising the bar with your arms — you’re lifting it with your entire body.

 The deadlift is one of the best compound exercises (and best trap exercises) because it requires many muscle groups to work together.
 Deadlifts are like having the best exercise bike available because, like biking, deadlifting requires almost every muscle in your body to keep you safe and stable.